 In this Thriving in Chaos series, we will examine many features of the current economic and political crises and how we can navigate through – and remain untroubled in the midst of – uncertainty.

 We will look at numerous methods and attitudes which are essential to navigating through storms, while keeping the storm out of our own boat.

-Each module will carry my email address: email@example.com.
+Each article will carry my email address: email@example.com.
 I invite you to write any questions.
-I’ll do my best to answer them as we sail – together – through the stormy seas.
+I'll do my best to answer them as we sail – together – through the stormy seas.